 The CTOF detectors are positioned in the magnetic field of the CLAS12 solenoid.
 When the solenoid is energized to its full nominal current, the central field strength is 5 T and the field strength at the location of the PMTs is at the level of 1 kG.
-This field level presents a possible hazard to both personnel and to the CTOF detectors (as well as the other detectors in located about the solenoid) that must be mitigated.
+This field level presents a possible hazard to both personnel and to the CTOF detectors (as well as the other detectors in located about the solenoid).
+As such no service work on the CTOF counters is to take place when the solenoid is energized.

-During testing it is possible to access the counter light guides, PMTs, and magnetic shields through the use of ladders and platforms, and possibly via manlifts.
+During testing or repairs with the solenoid off, it is possible to access the counter light guides, PMTs, and magnetic shields through the use of ladders and platforms, and possibly via manlifts.
 When testing the CTOF counters in such an operation there are fall hazards that must be mitigated.